January 8, 2018 20 Retail Experts Predictions for 2018 (I): Tech-Driven Disruption

 3) Augmented Reality and Virtual Reality are set to disrupt

-While 2016 was the year of ‘Pokemon Go!’, 2017 has been the year that Augmented Reality (AR) has become a mature, globally available technology.
+While 2016 was the year of ‘Pokemon Go!’, 2017 has been the year that Augmented Reality (AR) has become a mature technology.

 “The physical and digital worlds are finally coming together, thanks to augmented reality.
 Shoppers will be able to see substantially more information relating to products under consideration and retailers will be able to capture additional shopper insights.” – Chuck Martin, MediaPost

-AR is transforming the customer journey by enabling interactions with the real-world environment, from product visualization to interactive packaging to ads and store banners.
+AR is transforming the customer journey.
+It enables interactions with the real-world environment, from product visualization to interactive packaging and store banners.

 Jasmine Glasheen from Retail Minded gives us a few examples of why we should keep an eye on AR this year: